readdle/google_breakpad_server/README.md

 *Note: google breakpad `dump_syms` works only on Linux*

 ### Docker
-This repo contains docker file, so you need just run `./build_and_run_docker.sh` script which builds a container && start the container with server on **port 4000**
+This repo contains `Dockerfile` inside docker folder, so you need just run `./build_and_run_docker.sh` script which builds a container && start the container with server on **port 4000**

 ```
 >> ./build_and_run_docker.sh